raghurama123/LCSTO/README.md

   https://doi.org/10.1063/1.1679962
 ```

-The purpose of sharing the code and the following results is to demonstrate how with a simple 'toy' program, quantum chemistry results of historic importance may be reproduced.
+The purpose of sharing the code and the following results is to demonstrate, how with a simple 'toy' program, quantum chemistry results of historic importance may be reproduced.

 # Results
 ```